You can use a geometric transformation matrix to perform a global transformation of an

 The following table lists the 3-D affine transformations with the transformation matrix used to define them.
 Note that in the 3-D case, there are multiple matrices, depending on how you want to rotate or shear the image.
 The last column must contain [0 0 0 1].

-Use the transformation matrix to create an
+Use any combination of 3-D transformation matrices to create an

 affine3d geometric transformation object.
+Use combinations of 3-D translation

 |3-D Affine Transformation||Transformation Matrix|